SI 2020 Urban Economics

 Factor Allocation, Informality, and Transit Improvements: Evidence from Mexico City (slides)

-Discussant: Clare A. Balboni, Massachusetts Institute of Technology
+Discussant: Clare A. Balboni, London School of Economics

 5:40 pm